qdrant/landing_page/qdrant-landing/content/articles/what-is-a-vector-database-revamp.md

     }
 }
 ```
 In this query the dense vector search finds papers related to the broad topic of NLP and the sparse vector filtering ensures that the papers specifically mention “transformers”.

+This is just a simple example and there's so much more you can do with it.
+See our complete [article on Hybrid Search](https://qdrant.tech/articles/hybrid-search/) guide to see what's happening behind the scenes and all the possibilities when building a hybrid search system.

 ### Architecture of a Vector Database